SaraAlert/SaraAlert/.github/PULL_REQUEST_TEMPLATE/bugfix_template.md

 3. Etc.

 # Solution
-Insert description of how this bug is fixed in this PR.
+Insert description of how this bug is fixed in this pull request.

 # Important Changes
 `example_file.js`